Here’s something interesting to think about — at one time, a pencil was the newest technology known to humans.

 But if you do get a new device

 Sometimes, though, a new device is in order.
 When you do get new electronics, never throw the old ones into the trash.
 The materials inside them can cause pollution in landfills, but they can be useful in making new devices.
 According to the US Environmental Protection Agency, “Electronic products are made from valuable resources and materials, including metals, plastics, and glass, all of which require energy to mine and manufacture.
-Donating or recycling consumer electronics conserves our natural resources and avoids air and water pollution, as well as greenhouse gas emissions that are caused by manufacturing virgin materials.”
+Donating or recycling consumer electronics conserves our natural resources and avoids air and water pollution, as well as greenhouse gas emissions caused by manufacturing virgin materials.”

 Consider giving old, working devices to someone else.
 You could donate them to an organization like a community center.
 You might sell them to a friend or a store like GameStop.
 You can even learn online how to take them apart and rebuild them.
 Finally, if there’s no life left in your electronic gadgets, recycle them.
-You can seek places to “e-cycle” in your community by contacting your local solid waste authority or look for locations online at Call2recycle or Earth911.
+You can seek places to “e-cycle” in your community by contacting your local solid waste authority or looking for locations online at Call2recycle or Earth911.

-Image credit: Ilona Shorokhova | iStock | Getty Images Plus
+Image credit: Pannonia | iStock | Getty Images Plus